Williamsmene/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that adds execute permissions to the owner
+Write a script that adds execution permission to the owner